We just couldn’t help ourselves. One-on-one attention is what we do best – even online.

 Our MBA program is 30 hours long and you can finish it in as little as a year.
 Plus, if you qualify to have the GMAT waived, you can get started sooner – and get on to the next step in your career.
 We have concentrations in healthcare administration, business and supply chain management.

-Texas Wesleyan’s online MBA has small classes ranging from 15 to 20 students per class.
-The small size allows our professors to do online education right.
+Texas Wesleyan’s online MBA has small classes which allow our professors to do online education right.
 By focusing on the quality of education you get, we’re able to measure our success not by size, but by success.

 The small class size empowers our professors to work closely with students.
 That’s important in an MBA program, where courses cover complex topics.
 There’s no letter grade in the real world.
 You either get it right or you don’t.